Publix: Response to the COVID-19 pandemic

 During the COVID-19 pandemic, Publix started working with the federal and state agencies and the Centers for Disease Control and Prevention (CDC) beginning in late January 2020.
 The chain closed food demonstrations, and increased sanitation and routine cleaning, as well as installing plexiglas partitions at registers and customer service desks.
 As of July 21, 2020, face masks were required for all customers in all Publix facilities.

 During the pandemic, Publix said it would purchase milk and fresh produce from farmers and dairies in Florida who faced reduced demand as a result of school and restaurant closures.
 Publix said the produce, which would otherwise be discarded, would be donated to food banks of Feeding America.

 Publix started to administer COVID-19 vaccines in early January 2021, with a 22-store pilot in the state of Florida with a focus on long-term care residents and staff, seniors, and health-care personnel.
 As of mid-February, Publix had provided more than 300,000 vaccines for customers in Florida, Georgia, South Carolina and Virginia.
 Publix has faced criticism over its extensive involvement in the distribution of vaccines in Florida, including allegations that it had curried favor with the Ron DeSantis administration by making a campaign donation through an affiliated PAC, and that Publix as exclusive distributor disproportionately favored wealthy neighborhoods.

 Publix and the DeSantis administration deny that there was a pay-to-play arrangement; in an April 2021 interview with 60 Minutes, DeSantis stated that Publix "were the first one to raise their hand" when Florida sought distribution partners for vaccines in retail (noting that CVS Health and Walgreens were largely focusing on vaccination at long-term care facilities), and that 90% of Florida's senior population lived in close proximity to a Publix location, especially in Palm Beach (which has 65 locations, and was identified by the governor as "one of the most elderly counties").
 These remarks were not included in the version of the interview aired by CBS, which has led to allegations that the interview had been edited to create a false narrative.
-The Democratic Party mayor of Palm Beach County Dave Kerner stated, "The reporting was not just based on bad information — it was intentionally false.
+The Democratic mayor of Palm Beach County, Dave Kerner, stated, "The reporting was not just based on bad information — it was intentionally false.
 I know this because I offered to provide my insight into Palm Beach County's vaccination efforts and 60 Minutes declined."